 A VFD drug is an antibiotic used for both human and animal medicine.
 It’s important these drugs are used correctly.

 Are all antibiotics affected?

 No, not all antibiotics will be considered VFD drugs.
-The use of injectable antibiotics will not be affected; and some drugs used in water will now require a prescription from a veterinarian.
+The use of injectable antibiotics will not be affected.

 How does a VFD order work?